About the workshop

 The workshop will include:

-• Familiarisation with the concept of behavioural insights and how it has evolved from a combination of behavioural economic concepts, economic experiments, social psychology and intuition
+• Familiarisation with the concept of behavioural insights and how it has evolved from a combination of behavioural science concepts, economic experiments, social psychology and intuition

 • The use of real-life examples and case studies to demonstrate how behavioural insights are contributing to better policy evaluation and policy formulation across the world